Mahesh756/SpringBoot-MS-Docker/README.md

 - **naming-server**: Eureka Naming Server for service discovery.
 - **docker-compose.yaml**: Docker Compose file to orchestrate the deployment of microservices.

 ## Getting Started

 1. Clone the repository.
    git clone <repository-url>

-ChatGPT
-Certainly!
-Based on the information you provided, here's a template for the README file for your Spring Boot Microservices project with Docker:

-markdown
-Copy code
-# Currency Conversion Microservices Project

-## Overview

-This project is a Spring Boot Microservices implementation for currency conversion.
-It comprises several microservices, each serving a specific purpose, orchestrated using Docker.

-## Project Structure

-- **api-gateway**: Microservice acting as the API gateway for the project.
-- **currency-conversion-service**: Microservice responsible for handling currency conversion requests.
-- **currency-exchange-service**: Microservice providing currency exchange rates.
-- **naming-server**: Eureka Naming Server for service discovery.
-- **docker-compose.yaml**: Docker Compose file to orchestrate the deployment of microservices.

-## Getting Started

-1. Clone the repository.
-   git clone <repository-url>
-   cd <repository-folder>

 2. Build and run the microservices using Docker docker-compose up